CoHogan1/Color-game/README.md

 ## Attendance
 We will be holding stand ups with instructors at **6:45PM EST (Tuesday/Wednesday) and 11:00AM EST (Saturday)** to have a daily check on the progress your application.

 There are no full day classes during project weeks, but we expect you to be working on your project from at least **6:30PM - 10:45PM EST (Tues/Wed)** and at least **10AM - 6PM EST (Sat)** during class days and be available during that time for TA hours or any meetings with instructors as needed.
-You are STILL required to show up to Outcomes at 10:00 AM EST on Wednesday during project weeks.(fix this)
+You are STILL required to show up to Outcomes during project weeks.

 We also will **still have some attendance checks** during project week, as follows:

   - **Wednesday, February 3rd**: You're required to meet up with your instructor at whatever time you schedule to approve your project idea.
-  - **Daily (Each Class Day)**: Fill out your attendance on a daily basis and check in with instructors regarding your progress.
+  - **Daily (Each Class Day)**: You attendance will be taken during STANDUP meetings starting Saturday, February 13th.
   - **Saturday, February 13th**: Project presentation day!
 You're required to be in the class zoom starting at 10:00 AM EST

 _Failure to make an attendance check will result in an unexcused absence for both morning and afternoon for that day_.